Madeline Routon

 In her personal and creative writing, Routon explores themes of care, complicity, desire, and interdependence.
 She is particularly drawn to the question: What do we owe one another?

 Before beginning her graduate studies, she worked with several arts organizations in Los Angeles, including the Museum of Contemporary Art, the Los Angeles Chamber Orchestra, and Inner-City Arts.
-She currently works at a small archive specializing in artist books and ephemera.
+Most recently, she served as Head Archivist at William Allen Word & Image, an archive in London specializing in artist books and ephemera.

 selected by